The art of writing an assignment under pressure

 For a student writing a paper, that means concentrating on doing stellar research — not obsessing about the ultimate grade and what will happen if you don’t get it…”

-This advice is echoed by our Student Success Advisors, who time and time again have coached students just like you, to focus on the task at hand and not let the fear of failure or the need for a particular grade overshadow what’s within your control in the here and now.
+This advice is echoed by our Student Support Advisors, who time and time again have coached students just like you, to focus on the task at hand and not let the fear of failure or the need for a particular grade overshadow what’s within your control in the here and now.

 Nothing replaces discipline and hard work